Review: The Commitments (Tour)

 ⭐️⭐️⭐️1/2

-There’s no denying that this production of The Commitments, directed by Caroline Jay Ranger, has that classic feel-good factor; complete with high octane musical numbers and some incredible voices, it’s certainly a glorious feast for the ears.
-Featuring classics such as ‘I Heard it Through the Grapevine’, ‘Proud Mary’ and ‘Mustang Sally’, the musical numbers were always going to be the keystone of this production, and in that respect, it certainly delivered.
-However, musical talent aside, the show is on the underwhelming side of the fence when it comes to the complete package.
+There’s no denying that this production of The Commitments, directed by Caroline Jay Ranger, has that classic feel-good factor.
+Complete with high-octane musical numbers and some incredible voices, it’s certainly a glorious feast for the ears and features classics like ‘I Heard it Through the Grapevine’, ‘Proud Mary’ and ‘Mustang Sally’.
+However, the show is on the underwhelming side of the fence when it comes to the complete package.

 IMG_4037.PNG